camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eks-helm.md

   </TabItem>
     <TabItem value="modeler" label="Modeler">

 Follow our existing [Modeler guide on deploying a diagram](../../../../../modeler/desktop-modeler/deploy-to-self-managed/).
-Below are the helper values required to be filled in Modeler.
+Below are the helper values required to be filled in Modeler:

 <Tabs groupId="domain">
   <TabItem value="with" label="With Domain">